IanKeen/Chameleon/README.md

 * Open a terminal window and go to the directory containing `Package.swift`
 * Type `swift build`
 * Type `.build/debug/app --token="<your-bot-token>"`
-* Go into a default channel in your slack and say "hey @yourBot" - it should respond.
+* Go into a default channel in your slack and say `hi @yourBot` - it should respond.

 ## Deploy to Heroku
 * Download the latest Chameleon source and extract it